 properties.
-(2-5 years) Discussion: Goals 1-4 focused on creating and retaining housing outside of Segregated areas, R/ECAPs, and area with Disparities in Access to Opportunity and increasing access to/preserving housing occupied by persons with disabilities and LEP.
-Goals 5-7 focus on bringing opportunities and investment to underserved areas, which are Segregated, R/ECAPs, and have significant Disparities in Opportunity.
-5(a) - By securing additional funding, Metro can expand programs Financial Empowerment Center to target persons in R/ECAPs, particularly youth.
-5(b) - MDHA will continue its participation in the ConnectHome initiative and bring technology and training programs to all properties.
-6. Increase public investment in underserved neighborhoods Lack of community revitalization strategies Lack of public investment in specific neighborhoods, including services or amenities Segregation R/ECAPs Disparities in Access to Opportunity Disproportionat e Housing Needs Publicly Supported Housing 6(a).
+(2-5 years) areas, R/ECAPs, and to/preserving housing bringing opportunities R/ECAPs, and have sfunding, Metro can ex R/ECAPs, particularly initiative and bring tec area with Disparities occupied by person and investment to usignificant Disparities pand programs Finally youth.
+5(b) - MDHA ng and retaining houses in Access to Opportuses with disabilities and inderserved areas, when in Opportunity.
+5(a) - ancial Empowerment CA will continue its particular programs to all propersions. unity and increasing LEP.
+Goals 5-7 for ich are Segregated By securing addictional content to target per cipation in the Con g access ocus on d, tional rsons in 6.
+Increase public investment in underserved neighborhoods Lack of community revitalization strategies Lack of public investment in specific neighborhoods, including services or amenities Segregation R/ECAPs Disparities in Access to Opportunity Disproportionat e Housing Needs Publicly Supported Housing 6(a).
 Leverage resources to redevelop public housing properties in R/ECAPs to create mixed-income, mixed-use communities.
 (1-5+ years) 6(b).
 Continue to target public funds for neighborhood programs and infrastructure projects in R/ECAPs.
-(1-5 6(a).
+(1-5 years) 6(a).
 MDHA (PHA & CP), Metro 6(b).
-MDHA (CP), Metro
+MDHA (CP), Metro 9 MDHA's RAD conversi • tha CDDC recapitalization of its older properties, the recently designated Promise Zone, and the CDBG Place-Based Strategy, Metro and MDHA have demonstrated a commitment to increase public investment in the county's most underserved areas.
+These areas are highly Segregated.